mfleming/mfleming.github.io/about.md

 If you want to get in touch, please feel free to [drop me an email](mailto:{{ site.email }}).

-All opinions and comments on these pages are my own.
+All opinions on these pages are my own.